appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 ![enter image description here][4]

 Now to work with the theme I did a pull to my local computer, edited the theme with my favorite editor Atom and after that I did a commit and a push back to my GitHub project repo.
-If you are a
+If you are a hard-core git user you would start terminal and add the commands.
+There is also a very

 Notice also that I have all the collaborating features in GitHub so I can invite a real front end designer to have a look at my attempts to customize the theme.
 My last step is to do a Sync in Appernetic and then a Publish and after 10 min all is live on GitHub Pages.